dswd/vpncloud/vpncloud.md

     parameter to `sh -c`) when the device has been created to configure it.
     The name of the allocated device will be available via the environment variable `IFNAME`.
+    Please note that this command is executed with the full permissions of the caller.

   * `--ifdown <command>`: